-- As stated above, the blog and all of its contents remain the intellectual property of the author.
+- As stated above, the blog and all of its contents remain the sole intellectual property of the author and site owner.

 - The author spends virtually all his livelihood on maintaining, building and growing this blog.
-He doesn’t make any money from this activity.
+He doesn’t earn any income from this activity.
 He therefore would regard it particularly unfair if third-party re-posters were to use it to feed commercial sites / journals for their own benefit.

 - The author has been approached about the possibility of mutual content sharing or similar agreements.
 For all of the above reasons, this is out of question.

 - The author takes pride in keeping the blog free of commercials and third-party content, in order to keep the blog readable and distraction-free, and to assure his own quality standards in terms of content, layout, and functionality.